-Small Files: One challenge is the “small file” problem that occurs when a large number of files — each with a small amount of data — come in a data lake.
-The issue with small files is that they are inefficient to run computations on.
+Small Files: One challenge is the “small file” problem that occurs when a large number of files — each with a small amount of data — come into a data lake.
+The issue with small files is that they are inefficient for running computations.
 The answer to the small file problem is running periodic maintenance jobs that compact small data packs into the ideal size for efficient analysis.

 The Shared Drive: Without proper governance, data lakes can easily resemble a shared folder in which multiple people leave files without consideration for the intended requirements of other users.
 Thoughtful data lake workflows and proper governance are necessary to prevent a data lake from becoming a data swamp.

 A typical organization often uses both data warehouses and a data lake as they serve different needs.